 Whilst CSS Sprites are helpful, they are not essential but if you’d like to read more about them head over to CSS Tricks.

 Nothing beats an awesome managed WP host with an in-house caching solution and a good theme from a reputed themehouse.

 But for those on a budget, I’d recommend –

 - A good free theme

-Another thing you need to know, too many plugins do not necessarily slow down your site provided they are quality plugins.
+Another thing you need to know, too many plugins don’t necessarily slow down your site provided they are quality plugins.

 Test your site again,